aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 ### Object Type (a.k.a.
 Container)

+The type of container which holds a `Sample` in an `Item`.
 An object type might be named 'Yeast Plate' or '1 L Flask' If **o** is an ObjectType, then **o.name** returns the name of the object type, as in 'Yeast Plate'

+Object types have a **handler** attribute, which is used to categorize them.

-Object types have location wizards, which can automatically assign locations to items of that object type.
+Object types have associated **[location wizards](#location_wizards)**, which can automatically assign locations to items of that object type.
 For example, it is helpful to have all items with object type 'plasmid glycerol stock' to automatically have a location in the M80 freezer.

 ### Item